rocketlaunchr/electron.guide/content/go-desktop-application.md

 Ok.
 Moving forward.

-So, to view the source code for our Markdown app, clone this [repo](https://github.com/rocketlaunchr/desktop-application/) to your local drive:
+So, to view our Markdown app, clone this [repo](https://github.com/rocketlaunchr/desktop-application/) to your local drive:

 ```powershell
 git clone https://github.com/rocketlaunchr/desktop-application.git